fbpx

 • Your shoulders, elbows, and wrists are chronically flexed, which could be the cause of the pain in your neck, shoulders, or wrists/thumbs.

-• Your hips are flexed, which is contributing to tightness in the front of your upper thighs.
+• Your hips are flexed, which contributes to tightness in the front of your upper thighs.
 And prolonged sitting can be a reason why your glutes need some extra attention to engage more effectively.

 Strategy 1: Improve Your Alignment